Francis Joseph Monaghan: Early life

 Francis Monaghan was born in Newark, New Jersey, to Thomas P. Monaghan and Anna Loretta (née Daly) Monaghan.
 He attended Seton Hall College in South Orange, New Jersey, receiving a Bachelor of Arts degree in 1911 and a Master of Arts degree in 1913.
 He then studied at the Pontifical North American College in Rome.

 Priesthood

 Monaghan was ordained to the priesthood by Cardinal Basilio Pompili in Rome on May 29, 1915.
 He earned a Doctor of Sacred Theology degree that same year.

 Returning to New Jersey in 1915, he was appointed an assistant pastor at St. Paul of the Cross Parish in Jersey City, New Jersey.
 He was appointed as an assistant pastor for several months in 1926 at St. Mary's Parish in Roselle, New Jersey.
 However, later that year he left St. Mary's to become a professor of dogmatic theology and metaphysics at Immaculate Conception Seminary at Seton Hall.
 Monaghan then served as president of Seton Hall College from 1933 to 1936.
 He was named a papal chamberlain in 1934.
-That same year, he received an Doctor of Laws degree from St. Peters College in Jersey City, New Jersey.
+That same year, he received a Doctor of Laws degree from St. Peters College in Jersey City, New Jersey.